Positivity of automorphic vector bundles on unitary Shimura varieties: Introduction

-provided that $C$ is not contained in the zero locus of any $h_l$.
+as long as $C$ is not contained in the zero locus of any $h_l$.
 We can thus reduce the problem to a stratum of lower dimension.
-However, the choice of $\mathcal{L}_0$ is non-trivial, and the construction of the strata Hasse invariants requires extensive geometric considerations.
-The main difficulty lie in handling the intricate combinatorics arising from Schubert calculus over the fibers of $Y\to X$ and the Ekedahl--Oort stratification of $X$.
+However, the actual construction is highly combinatorical and requires induction on some variants.
+We will give a more detailed overview at the beginning of Section 7.